 In 2016, LIGO announced one of the most important scientific discoveries of the last half-century: the first gravitational wave detection.
 Specifically, the detectors based in Livingston, Louisiana, and Hanford, Washington, picked up the signal of two black holes merging.
 The masses of these black holes: 29 and 36 times the mass of the Sun, respectively, surprised scientists.
 While these are still not technically intermediate-mass, they are large enough to raise eyebrows.

-It’s possible that all of the intermediate-mass black holes have already merged, but also that technology hasn’t been fine tuned to locate them.
+It’s possible that all of the intermediate-mass black holes have already merged, but also that technology hasn’t been fine-tuned to locate them.

 So where are they?

 Looking for black holes in the intermediate-mass desert is tricky because black holes themselves emit no light.
 However, scientists can look for specific telltale signs using sophisticated telescopes and other instruments.
 For example, because the flow of matter onto a black hole is not constant, the clumpiness of consumed material causes certain variations in light output in the environment.
-Such changes can be seen more quickly in smaller black holes than larger ones.
+Such changes can be seen more quickly in smaller black holes than in larger ones.

 “On a timescale of hours, you can do the observational campaign that for classical active galactic nuclei takes months,” Chilingarian said.